newhinton/round-sync-documentation/src/dev/devenv.md

 You will also need to set up the environmental variables so that the go-executable can be found in `GOPATH`.

+The minimum required go version is 1.19.
+We currently use 1.21.1.

 ## NDK

 To embedd the rclone-binary in the app, you will need the ndk.
 Please install it via Android Studio in the correct version.